-This curry-spiced cauliflower rice checks all the weeknight-friendly boxes: it’s easy to make, it requires minimal ingredients, and it’s far more than the sum of its parts.
+This curry-spiced cauliflower rice checks all the weeknight-friendly boxes: it’s quick and easy to make, it requires minimal ingredients, and it’s far more than the sum of its parts.
 Chickpeas give it heft, toasted cashews add crunch, and lime and curry spices fill it with warm, bright flavor.

 Stuffed Sweet Potatoes

-If you have a sweet potato and a can of chickpeas in your kitchen, you’re well on your way to making a delicious dinner.
-Bake the sweet potato, spice up the chickpeas, and mix them with any veggies or herbs you have on hand.
+If you have a sweet potato and a can of chickpeas in your kitchen, you’re well on your way to making a yummy dinner.
+Bake the sweet potato, spice up the chickpeas, and mix them with any veggies or fresh herbs you have on hand.
 When the sweet potato’s tender, stuff it with the chickpea filling, and enjoy!

 - 25 Best Bean Recipes